Burwood East: Commercial activity

 Burwood East is notable as the site of the first Kmart department store in Australia.
 The Kmart Plaza store opened in 1969, at the intersection of Burwood Road (now Highway) and Blackburn Road.
 It was the first 24-hour Kmart store and proved very popular with locals, frustrated with the limited shopping hours on offer at the time.
 Burwood East Kmart is the second largest in Australia, with a gross leasable area of 8444 m2.

-The Tally Ho Business Park, on the corner of Burwood Highway and Springvale Road, hosts the headquarters of many corporations and organisations, including the Country Fire Authority and a regional headquarters of VicRoads and Yokogawa.
+The Tally Ho Business Park, on the corner of Burwood Highway and Springvale Road, hosts the headquarters of many corporations and organisations, including the Country Fire Authority and former regional headquarters of VicRoads and Yokogawa.
 The site of the Tally Ho Business Park and its surrounds was previously occupied by the Tally Ho Boys' Home, which was established on land provided at a reduced price to the Methodist Church by Abel Hoadley, the inventor of the Violet Crumble chocolate bar.
 The Violet Crumble was supposedly manufactured in a Cottage where the ABC now stands.

 On the north side of Burwood Highway, there are additional business buildings including a HP building, expanding the business park beyond the boundary of the original Tally Ho Boys' Home.

 Vision Drive (located adjacent to the Tally Ho Business Park) is the current location of World Vision Australia's National Office, The GPT Group and the National Archives of Australia (Melbourne Repository).